kkayal/shorten/README.md

 `ss!("Hello", ", world")` is the same as `"Hello, world"`

-The same macro works also with an arbitrarz combination of String objects and string slices
+The same macro works also with an arbitrary combination of String objects and string slices

 ```
 #[macro_use] extern crate shorten;